I Want to Go Home!: Main characters

-Frank, the Head Counselor, is in charge of all the counselors and is the first one at the beginning to ask the Warden, "Is there any last problems that we should know about?" foreshadowing the major problem Rudy becomes for the entire staff.
+Frank, the head counselor, is in charge of all the counselors and is the first one at the beginning to ask the Warden, "Is there any last problems that we should know about?" foreshadowing the major problem Rudy becomes for the entire staff.

-Pierre is the counselor in charge of Arts and Crafts.
-He criticizes Chip's humorless handling of Rudy and Mike, initially believing that some activity (like Arts and Crafts) will keep the boys from running away.
+Pierre is the counselor in charge of arts and crafts.
+He criticizes Chip's humorless handling of Rudy and Mike, initially believing that some activity (like arts and crafts) will keep the boys from running away.
 After he is proven wrong in this aspect, he tries to play along with Rudy's humor, thus being able to foresee an escape plan, but not the chaos caused by the attempted escape.
 He admires Rudy's wit.

-Mr. Warden is the Camp Director.
+Mr. Warden is the camp director.
 His grandfather, Elias Warden, founded the camp thirty years prior to the present in the book and usually states, every time something unusual or not normal happens, "This is Camp Algonkian Island.
 It was founded thirty-one years ago by my grandfather, Elias Warden, and never once, before today, has [anything not normal happened]."

-A middle-aged man with bow legs who apparently doesn't like kids, he strictly lives by the time in which his grandfather was director of the camp, meaning nothing to him can be different now from then.
+A middle-aged man with bow legs who apparently does not like kids, he strictly lives by the time in which his grandfather was director of the camp, meaning nothing to him can be different now from then.
 This stern belief usually blinds him from current problems or preventing future problems, and he remains completely oblivious to virtually any of the actions or events that take place in the novel.
-He's the first to find out that a newcomer to the camp, Rudy Miller, could potentially become a problem, but forgets about that due to kids never being a problem and always loving camp in his grandfather's age.
-He lives by this one rule: That's the way it was then, that's the way it is now.
+He is the first to find out that a newcomer to the camp, Rudy Miller, could potentially become a problem, but forgets about that due to kids never being a problem and always loving camp in his grandfather's age.
+He lives by this one rule: That is the way it was then, that is the way it is now.

+Side characters

+Named campers from Camp Algonkian Island (AKA; Alcatraz):